-The Importance of Salt Intake When Taking Lipitor: A Guide to Optimal Health
+The Importance of Salt Intake with Lipitor: A Guide to Optimal Health

 As a patient taking Lipitor (atorvastatin), it's essential to maintain a healthy lifestyle, including a balanced diet and regular exercise.
 One crucial aspect of your diet is salt intake.
-While salt is necessary for the body, excessive consumption can lead to various health issues.
-In this article, we'll explore the recommended salt intake when taking Lipitor and provide tips on how to maintain a healthy balance.
+But how much salt is too much, and what are the recommended guidelines for patients taking Lipitor?

 What is Lipitor?